Golden Gate Park: Homeless population

 In 2017, there were approximately 7,500 homeless people living in San Francisco.
 Around 40 to 200 of these people were estimated to reside in the park as of 2013.
 Around half of the homeless population in Golden Gate Park are short-term residents that leave after a certain amount of time, and the other half are more long-term residents.
 Short-term residents tend to be younger, while permanent residents tend to be older, military veterans.
 Most of the homeless population is male.
 It is estimated that around 60% of the population may have a mental disability.
-However, it is hard to gather data about the population due to a variable population.
+However, it is hard to gather data about the population due to its variability.

 The city government of San Francisco has attempted to establish various outreach programs in order to help the homeless population.
 The city's government stated in 2013 that "current outreach efforts to inform park dwellers about support services are limited, and efforts that do take place are not documented in a way that makes it possible to analyze their efficiency or success".

 The City of San Francisco has grappled with what to do about camps of homeless people living in Golden Gate Park, which have been criticized as unsanitary, and "demoralizing" for park users and workers.
 The camps have been described by journalists as full of garbage, broken glass, hypodermic needles, and human excrement, and the people in them are described as suffering from serious addictions and often behaving aggressively with police and park gardeners.
 There have been occasional incidents of violence against homeless people in the park, including the 2010 park beating to death of a homeless man and an attack on park visitors by dogs owned by a park resident, also in 2010.
 In the 1990s, then-Mayor Willie Brown sought unsuccessfully to borrow the Oakland Police Department's helicopters in order to find homeless people's camps.